The Kestrel TSCM ® Professional Software | Signals Intelligence Support System TM is applicable to a wide range of technical security applications.

 The user can display or hide the Waterfall Display (WFD) as desired without interrupting, or otherwise affecting the data processing and collection.

-Zoom to Peak
+Zoom to Peak (Time)

 The ability to zoom to the strongest signal event over time within the Waterfall Display (WFD) provides essential analytical information for the operator, particularly when time-periodic signal events intermittently occur during extended collection.